Meberem/LibraryManager-wiki/Error-codes.md

 Could not write file.
 The host (e.g Visual Studio) was not able to write the file into the project.
 It could be because of missing file permissions.

 ## LIB004
 Manifest malformed.
-The `library.json` file contains syntax errors.
+The `libman.json` file contains syntax errors.

 ## LIB005
-The `"path"` property is undefined in the `library.json` file.
+The `"destination"` property is undefined in the `libman.json` file.

 ## LIB006
-The `"id"` property is undefined in the `library.json` file.
+The `"library"` property is undefined in the `libman.json` file.

 ## LIB007
-The `"provider"` property is undefined in the `library.json` file.
+The `"provider"` property is undefined in the `libman.json` file.